 - Entering Incognito mode is a user choice, while ephemeral mode is a policy that is enforced by the administrator.

-- In Incognito mode the user cannot sign in and have the benefits of Chrome Sync, such as corporate bookmarks, and will lose all data after a session.
-In Ephemeral mode (if used with sync as recommended) the employee can sign in and start where they left off.
+- In Incognito mode, the user can’t sign in and have the benefits of Chrome sync, such as corporate bookmarks.
+The user will lose all data after an incognito session.
+In ephemeral mode (if used with Chrome sync as recommended) the employee can sign in and start where they left off.

 Ephemeral mode gives the employee productivity benefits, while reducing the risk of leaving data behind.

-The deletion of the profile is dependent on the user manually closing every window associated with the profile or by signing out.
-There are also more granular policies that control whether Chrome retains certain types of data or not.
+There are also more granular policies that control whether and how Chrome retains certain types of data.